impostorsguides/impostorsguides.github.io/rbenv/part-2/2-r-content.md

 If the first argument to `rbenv shell` (which we stored in the variable `version`) was actually *not* a version number, but rather the flag "--unset", that means the user wants to unset the Ruby version for this shell.
 In that case, how we do that depends on which shell they're using.
 In either case, we first save their current version in a new shell variable for posterity before deleting the old value.

 If they're using the fish shell, we use the `set -gu` command to save away that old value.
-According to [the fish docs](https://web.archive.org/web/20221009140752/https://fishshell.com/docs/current/cmds/set.html), the `-g` flag "Causes the specified shell variable to be given a global scope.
+According to [the fish docs](https://web.archive.org/web/20221009140752/https://fishshell.com/docs/current/cmds/set.html){:target="_blank" rel="noopener"}, the `-g` flag "Causes the specified shell variable to be given a global scope.
 Global variables don't disappear and are available to all functions running in the same shell.
 They can even be modified."
 And the `-u` flag "Causes the specified shell variable to NOT be exported to child processes."
-According to [the PR which introduced these flags](https://github.com/rbenv/rbenv/commit/c4d97ad3927c2670d293ac8910ff2bbcd05a06c7), these flags somehow help ensure that `RBENV_VERSION_OLD` is never exported.
+According to [the PR which introduced these flags](https://github.com/rbenv/rbenv/commit/c4d97ad3927c2670d293ac8910ff2bbcd05a06c7){:target="_blank" rel="noopener"}, these flags somehow help ensure that `RBENV_VERSION_OLD` is never exported.
 If this is our goal, I'm not sure what is accomplished via the one-two punch of a) giving the variable global scope, and b) making it unavailable to child processes.
 Maybe this will become clearer as I read the script.

 However, if we assume that the fish and non-fish versions of this case statement behave in the exact same way (which I don't know enough to say for sure yet but which seems reasonable), then we could look at the next branch of the case statement to give us a clue about that unclear fish logic: